sneakysneak/docs/pages/custom-connectors/scripting.md

 #### before_webhook

-Called when a webook request has been received & before anything else is done.
+Called when a webook request has been received and before anything else is done.
 Method is used to decide if the request should be continued or return a custom message to the caller.

 ###### Global objects